shlax/wisp/README.md

-implementation of the actor model for jvm with remoting/cluster
+simple implementation of the actor model with streaming